 Each act can be experienced in any order -or as a stand alone work

-Shattered will be supported by Whispering Forest a soundtrack by Paul Prestipino.
+Smashing will be supported by Whispering Forest a soundtrack by Paul Prestipino.
 Mumbled and whispered comments, compliments, insults and affirmations – immersing viewers of the work into the psychophysical and psychosocial world of a person with dwarfism.

 Then navigate alongside her through the crowd of stares, whispers, pokes, prods, smirks and guffaws.
 With her goal in sight, you will gasp, wince and cheer as it takes all her effort to break through the barriers that tell people like her …. “you can’t ”.